codecrucible-cc/sidecar/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Before submitting your bug report
  - I believe this is a bug.
-I'll try to join the Aide [Discord](https://discord.gg/mtgrhXM5Xf) for questions
+I'll try to join the Ccde [Discord](https://discord.gg/mtgrhXM5Xf) for questions
  - I'm not able to find an open issue that reports the same bug
- - I've seen the troubleshooting guide on the CodeStory Docs
+ - I've seen the troubleshooting guide on the CodeCrucible Docs

 **Describe the bug**
 A clear and concise description of what the bug is.